cbcrg/tcoffee/docs/tcoffee_quickstart.rst

-If you did not manage to install all the required structural packages for Expresso, like Fugue or Sap, you can still run expresso by selecting yourself the structural packages you want to use.
+If you did not manage to install all the required structural packages for Expresso you can still run eEpresso by selecting yourself the structural packages you want to use.
 For instance, if you'd rather use TM-Align than sap, try:

 ::

-  $$: t_coffee sample_seq1.fasta -template_file EXPRESSO -method TMalign_pair
+  $$: t_coffee sample_seq1.fasta -template_file expresso -method TMalign_pair

 R-Coffee
 ========
 R-Coffee can be used to align RNA sequences, using their RNApfold predicted secondary structures.
 The best results are obtained by using the consan pairwise method.
-If you have consan installed:
+If you have consan installed, run:

 ::